IABTechLab/uid2docs/docs/guides/integration-mobile-overview.md

 ## Integration Overview: High-Level Steps

-At a high level, to integrate your mobile app with UID2 using the UID2 mobile SDKs, you' wi'll need to complete the following steps:
+At a high level, to integrate your mobile app with UID2 using the UID2 mobile SDKs, you'll need to complete the following steps:

 1. Complete the UID2 account setup.